Hesperides: The Eleventh Labour of Heracles

 Finally making his way to the Garden of the Hesperides, Heracles tricked Atlas into retrieving some of the golden apples for him, by offering to hold up the heavens for a little while (Atlas was able to take them as, in this version, he was the father or otherwise related to the Hesperides).
 This would have made this task – like the Hydra and Augean stables – void because he had received help.
 Upon his return, Atlas decided that he did not want to take the heavens back, and instead offered to deliver the apples himself, but Heracles tricked him again by agreeing to take his place on condition that Atlas relieve him temporarily so that Heracles could make his cloak more comfortable.
 Atlas agreed, but Heracles reneged and walked away, carrying the apples.
 According to an alternative version, Heracles slew Ladon instead and stole the apples.
+Apollodorus states that, having been presented with the apples by Heracles, Eurytheus bestowed them upon Heracles, and that Athena then returned the apples to the garden.

-There is another variation to the story where Heracles was the only person to steal the apples, other than Perseus, although Athena later returned the apples to their rightful place in the garden.
 They are considered by some to be the same "apples of joy" that tempted Atalanta, as opposed to the "apple of discord" used by Eris to start a beauty contest on Olympus (which caused "The Siege of Troy").

 On Attic pottery, especially from the late fifth century, Heracles is depicted sitting in bliss in the Gardens of the Hesperides, attended by the maidens.